07 July 2020

 Is it worth participating in online webinars?
 One hundred times yes!
 You can connect with people from all over the world and expand your knowledge together.

-You can check out online webinars organised by The Software House on our YouTube channel.
-Make sure to follow us on Facebook, Twitter or LinkedIn for information on new workshops.
-I can assure you, we organise them regularly with hundreds of participants on board.
+You can check out online webinars organized by The Software House on our YouTube channel.
+Make sure to follow us on Facebook, Twitter, or LinkedIn for information on new workshops.
+I can assure you, we organize them regularly with hundreds of participants on board.
 Join us!